treshugart/galvatron/README.md

 ### Multiple File Transformation

 If you want to take multiple files and transform them into a single file you can do that too.
 It will still trace each file's dependencies in the proper order and will additionally make sure that none are duplicated.
-As you can see, a both a path or glob pattern are supported.
-You can also use a string or an array to specify your files.
+Both a path, glob pattern or an array of a mixture of either are supported.

 ```js
 var compiled = galvatron.bundle([